Shockfront-Studios/Nuclear-Option-Server-Tools/ServerCommands/Readme.md

 Reloads the ban list from the list of files in server config.

-Will only add new Ids, use `banlist-clear` before reload if you want to remove all ids first before loading the files again
+**NOTE:** Will only add new Ids, use `banlist-clear` before reload if you want to remove all ids first before loading the files again

 ```json
 {